 - Aid Stations closed to crews and spectators – Runners’ crews and spectators are not allowed at Skyline, Grand Portage or Peterson’s aid stations!
 Failure to adhere to this will result in runner disqualification!
 As a runner participant you are responsible for your crew and spectators understanding this limitation.

 - Road crossings – Vehicles have the right-of-way at all times.
 There are some busy road intersections on the course, do not be complacent and forget to look both ways before crossing.
 We will have run officials at the busiest crossings.
+They are there to stop runners, if necessary, not cars.
 But ultimately, you need to be responsible for your safety.
 Never assume a vehicle will stop for you!

 - Do not litter – Either carry your trash or leave it at the aid stations.
 We are operating under permits from the City of Duluth and the State of Minnesota and litter could threaten the acquisition of permits in the future.
 Littering along the trail will be cause for disqualification.